KARAN-D05/Gate-Level-Perceptron/Detector_v0.0/Readme.md

 ## #️⃣Weight Grid
 - A 4×4 Grid used to configure the machine for detection of a particular pattern.
-- Uses AND Gates with the the inputs along with a binarhy weight pin.
+- Uses AND Gates with the the inputs along with a binary weight pin.
 - It acts as a filter, and only allows the input to the output side only if the corresponding weight is 1/High and don't allow the rest.
 - W<sub>rc</sub> is the weight grid element, where 4&le;r&le;0 and 4&le;c&le;0.